 Laughing together about the absolute insanity of raising little beings is one thing.
 Laughing at parents who do it differently than you is another.

-Shaming someone for caring too much is every bit as bad as shaming someone for caring too little.
+Mom-shaming a Mother for caring too much is every bit as bad as shaming a Mom for caring too little.

 It’s like there is this popular breed of mama right now that is non-judgy in a way that makes them judgy.